sophiahuangg/seniorthesis/README.md

 ## Introduction

-This project serves as a tool to search up game specific information for each team of the NBA.
-The web app displays live game data of the current day.
-It also displays win loss records for each team and box scores of each won/lost game.
-For a more detailed analysis, you can also find specific play by play data for each game.
+This project serves as a tool to search up player, team, and game information on the NBA.
+The product is a web app that allows users to access live game data, win loss records for each team, box score data, play by play data, and individual player data.
+The purpose is to create a centralized platform for users to search up information on the NBA.
+All of the data is scraped from the NBA website using an API.

 This project is built using the NBA API, SQL, Docker, and Jinja.
-First, relevant data is scraped using the NBA API, then stored in a PostgresSQL database.
+After the data scraping process, all of the data is stored in a PostgresSQL database.
 In total, there are nine tables that serve as the backend of the project.
-They contain player, team, and game information that are displayed on the website.
+They contain player, team, and game information that can be accessed on the website.
+With the installation of Docker, individuals can recreate this project on their own by cloning the Github repository.

 ## Demo

  ![livescores](img/livescores.png)